QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

 \subsection{DIS and the dipole model}

-In this sub-section, and the next, we will concretely relate the CGC EFT to the structure functions that are measured in DIS.
+Here and in Section~\ref{sec:RG-GS} we will concretely relate the CGC EFT to the structure functions that are measured in DIS.
 These comparisons are essential for precision tests of the CGC EFT picture of high energy nuclear wavefunctions.
 They also play an important role in constraining the saturation scale and the shadowing of nuclear distributions that are key to determining the initial conditions for early time dynamics in heavy-ion collisions.
-These connections will become more evident in Section~\ref{sec:Glasma} C.
+These connections will become more evident in Section~\ref{sec:Glasma-Evolution}.

-Specifically, we will now show how one starts with the inclusive DIS inclusive cross-section we discussed previously and systematically derive the QCD Glauber model that describes the multiple scattering of the quark-antiquark DIS probe off gluons in the target nucleus.